erikdubois/LinuxMint18i3/README.md

 	gsettings set org.nemo.desktop show-desktop-icons false

 ## Nitrogen

 You can set your wallpaper with nitrogen also if variety does not prove to work.

 	sudo apt install nitrogen

-# Step 8

-These are all my config files or settings of a wide variety of applications.

-Not necessary to do.